avalon60/OraTAPI/README.md

-Remember that when these flags are not provided, the defaults are retrieved from the `resources/config/OraTAPI.ini` file.
+Remember that when these flags are not provided, the defaults are retrieved from `~/OraTAPI/resources/config/OraTAPI.ini`.

 #### Explicitly Specifying Credentials
 In the previous examples, we relied on the `OraTAPI` connection manager, in as much as we were using the `--conn_name`